 Though the Baldi Hot Springs are part of a larger resort, you don't have to stay there to enjoy the hot springs.
 Buy a day pass and have some fun before you head off on your next adventure.

-With a name like ZooAve, you may thing this place is a zoo but that couldn’t be further from the truth.
-Founded over 30 years ago, Rescate Animal ZooAve is an animal wildlife rescue center near San José.
-Their mission is rescue rehabilitation and conservation breeding and animals that can’t be rehabilitated can live here for life.
-I don’t think this sloth minds!
+Founded over 30 years ago, Rescate Wildlife Rescue Center is rescue center for animals located just outside of San José.
+Their mission is rescue rehabilitation and conservation breeding and animals that can't be rehabilitated can live here for life.
+I don't think this sloth minds!

-Rescate Animal ZooAve also plays a big role in environmental education.
-Visitors learn how Costa Rica wildlife each has it’s own place in the ecosystem and hopefully are inspired to help protect the wildlife as well.
+Rescate Wildlife also plays a big role in environmental education.
+Visitors learn how Costa Rica wildlife each has it's own place in the ecosystem and hopefully are inspired to help protect the wildlife as well.

-There are over 125 types of birds, mammals, reptiles and other species at Rescate Animal Zooave.
-We saw everything from colorful parrots…
+There are over 125 types of birds, mammals, reptiles and other species at Rescate Wildlife.
+We saw everything from colorful parrots...

 ...to an ostrich that loved posing for pictures.